aksg87/adpkd-segmentation-pytorch/README.md

 `CUDA_VISIBLE_DEVICES=2 python -m adpkd_segmentation.train --config --config path_to_config_yaml --makelinks`

- The `makelinks` flag is needed only once to create symbolic links to the data.
+ The `makelinks` flag is optional and needed only once to create symbolic links to the data.

 #### 4. Evaluate:
 `python -m adpkd_segmentation.evaluate --config path_to_config_yaml --makelinks`